Formatting your paper

 • Do not include references as footnotes by using the Footnotes and/or Endnotes function and/or Citations & Bibliography function in Word or by using EndNote

-• References cited in the text should be presented in square brackets [6] or parentheses (6) rather than superscript
+• References cited in the text should be presented in square brackets [6] or superscripts.
+Parentheses (6) should be used for in-line lists

 • Multiple reference citations should be separated by commas [6, 9, 12] or by hyphens if numbers are sequential [12-15]